cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Parameter
      - Description
    * - ``"status"``
-     - This will map to an individual JSON object's queried element's status if the query is valid and the element is found.
+     - Maps to the status of an individual JSON object's queried element if the query is valid and the element was found.
    * - ``"statusCode"``
-     - The status code for retrieving the status of an individual JSON object
+     - The status code from retrieving the status of an individual JSON object.
    * - ``"error"``
-     - An error describing why the status was not retrieved (for example: the specified element was not found, the requested JSON object was missing a parameter, etc.)
+     - If an error, a description of why the status was not retrieved (the specified element was not found, the requested JSON object was missing a parameter, etc.)

-Note that if the ``"status"`` field exists then the ``"error"`` field will not and vice versa.
+Note that the ``status`` and ``error`` fields are mutually exclusive.

 Examples
 ........